 2nd Stop: Juag Lagoon

 The next stop was at the Juag Lagoon Fish Sanctuary.
-For me this was the highlight of the the island hopping because offers you the chance to swim with the fishes (not Mafia style haha!), feed them and be amazed on how beautiful they are and some of them are pretty large as well.
+For me, this was the highlight of the island hopping because offers you the chance to swim with the fishes (not Mafia style haha!), feed them and be amazed on how beautiful they are and some of them are pretty large as well.
 If you want you can buy fish food and feed them for 100 pesos only!

 Trivia Alert!!!
 There are at least 40 species of fish that can be found here.

 3rd Stop: Calintaan Cave